octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/invoicing-and-payments/_index.md

       url: /fully-managed-open-source-services
     - name: Applications
       url: /fully-managed-open-source-services/applications
-    - name: Email marketing
+    - name: Invoicing and payments
-      url: /fully-managed-open-source-services/applications/email-marketing
+      url: /fully-managed-open-source-services/applications/invoicing-and-payments

 content:
   id: "invoicing-and-payments"
   title: "'Invoicing and payments'"
   catalog: applications
   category: invoicing-and-payments
-  description: Explore our curated selection of open source invoicing and payments software on OctaByte.
-We handle installation, backup, updates, support, and maintenance, ensuring a seamless financial management experience for your business.
+  description: Explore OctaByte’s curated selection of open-source invoicing and payments software, designed to simplify financial management for your business.
+Our platform takes care of the heavy lifting by managing installation, backups, updates, support, and maintenance, so you can focus on what truly matters—running your business.
+With our fully managed services, you gain access to powerful, flexible, and cost-effective tools to streamline invoicing, payments, and other financial processes.
+Start your journey with a 7-day free trial and experience seamless financial management tailored to your needs.
 ---